clankjak/edx-documentation/en_us/shared/building_and_running_chapters/building_course/creating_course_certificates_OpenedxOnly.rst

   Do not delete a certificate after the course has started.
 A learner who has already earned a certificate will no longer be able to access it.

-To delete a certificate configuration, follow these steps.
+To delete a certificate, follow these steps.

 #.
 In Studio, from the **Settings** menu, select **Certificates**.

 #.
 On the Certificates page, at the top right corner of the certificate
-   configuration form, select the "Delete" icon.
+   form, select the "Delete" icon.

 #.
-In the confirmation dialog, confirm that you want to delete the certificate
+In the confirmation dialog, confirm that you want to delete the certificate.
-   configuration.

 .. image:: ../../../shared/building_and_running_chapters/Images/CertificateDeleteIcon.png
    :width: 500